cwb5581/deforestation_exploration_sql/README.md

-# Udacity SQL Project and Analysis on Deforeststion from 1990 to 2016
+# Udacity SQL Project and Analysis on Deforestation from 1990 to 2016

 ## Project Requirements